Project case study

 Why Django Was the Right Choice

-This was also a personal development decision.
+This project was also a deliberate development exercise.

 Django was useful because it allowed me to: